tranfh/rates-api/README.md

 Code within the `libs` folder is responsible for handling the business logic.

-Within the `libs` folder there are two subfolders:
+Within the `libs` folder there are two sub-folders:
 - rates: Contains the code to handle the rates data
   - dto: Contains the code to handle the data models
   - services: Contains the code to handle the business logic